-What ‘victory’ looks like: A journey through shattered Syria
+What ‘victory’ looks like: a journey through shattered Syria

 Three of her sons had been killed.
 Another had been tortured in a rebel prison, and a fifth had disappeared into government detention.
 Her daughters-in-law had to start working, while she was raising five grandchildren without her husband.
 He had died in an airstrike.

 “Sometimes I sit and think, how did this happen?”
-Um Khalil said in the apartment where her remaining family was squatting.
+Um Khalil said in the apartment of a distant acquaintance, where her remaining family was squatting.
 “I had sons working.
 Everything was normal, and suddenly I lost them.
 I had a husband.
 I lost him, too.
 I have no answers.
 God forgive whoever was behind this.”

-A woman walks through an alleyway in the Old City of Damascus, Syria, Jun 24, 2019.
-After eight years of civil war, the Syrian government now controls much of the country, and whether President Bashar Assad will win has not been in doubt for some time.
-The New York Times
+Then she burst out: “Forgive them, don’t forgive them, what difference does it make?
+I wish I could find whoever destroyed this city.
+I would kill him.”

 After eight years of civil war, the Syrian government now controls much of the country, and on Tuesday it appeared closer than ever to seizing control of Idlib, the last of the rebels’ territory.